Yarr/Yarr/doc/troubleshooting.md

 check that aurora lines are connected and running.
 The jumpers JP10 and JP11 on the SCC have to be closed in order to use LANE 2 and LANE 3.

+### Endless readout loop

+We noticed for one chip when running the `./bin/rd53a_test` the readout loop is never ending.
+We are still debugging this!